-Disaster Risk Reduction in Complex City Systems (with a possibility of 2D or 3D analysis)
+Disaster Risk Reduction in Complex City Systems (with a possibility of linking it various EU or ESA funded projects)

 M-GEO